aws-samples/aws-gamelift-and-serverless-backend-sample/README.md

     * Required for the SAM build: [Node.js Downloads](https://nodejs.org/en/download/)
 4. **Install external dependencies**
     1. [GameLift Server SDK](https://docs.aws.amazon.com/gamelift/latest/developerguide/integration-engines-unity-using.html): **Download** and **build** the GameLift Server SDK (4.5) and **copy** all of the dll files to `GameLiftExampleUnityProject/Assets/Dependencies/GameLiftServerSDK/` folder.
 Visual Studio is the best tool to build the project with.
-    2. [Mobile SDK for Unity](https://docs.aws.amazon.com/mobile/sdkforunity/developerguide/what-is-unity-plugin.html): **Download** the Mobile SDK for Unity and add the package **AWSSDK.IdentityManagement._versionnumber_.unitypackage** to the Unity Project. **NOTE**: You need to have the Unity Project found in the `GameLiftExampleUnityProject` open in order to do this.
+    2. [Mobile SDK for Unity](https://docs.aws.amazon.com/mobile/sdkforunity/developerguide/what-is-unity-plugin.html): **Download** the Mobile SDK for Unity and add the package **AWSSDK.IdentityManagement._versionnumber_.unitypackage** to the Unity Project.
+(As this SDK is now deprecated, the plan is to update this project soon to use the .NET SDK instead) **NOTE**: You need to have the Unity Project found in the `GameLiftExampleUnityProject` open in order to do this.
 Open Unity Hub, add the GameLiftExampleUnityProject and open it (Unity 2019.2.16 or higher recommended).
     3. [Signature Calculation Example](https://docs.aws.amazon.com/AmazonS3/latest/API/samples/AmazonS3SigV4_Samples_CSharp.zip): **Download** the S3 example for signing API Requests and **copy the folders** `Signers` and `Util` to `GameLiftExampleUnityProject/Assets/Dependencies/` folder.
 We will use these to sign the requests against API Gateway with Cognito credentials.
 After this you should not see any errors in your Unity console.
 5. **Select deployment Region**
     * The solution can be deployed in any AWS Region that supports Amazon GameLift FlexMatch.
 For details see the [Amazon GameLift FAQ](https://aws.amazon.com/gamelift/faq/) and look for "In which AWS Regions can I place a FlexMatch matchmaker?"

 # Deployment with Bash Scripts

+1. **Deploy the Backend API with SAM** (`GameServiceAPI/deploy.sh`)
+    * Make sure you have the SAM CLI installed
+    * Open file GameServiceAPI/deploy.sh in your favourite text editor
+    * Modify the script to set the `region` variable to your selected region
+    * Modify the script to set the `deploymentbucketname` to a **globally unique** name for the code deployment bucket
+    * Run the script to deploy the backend API (`cd GameServiceAPI && sh deploy.sh && cd ..`)
-1. **Deploy the Pre-Requirements** (`FleetDeployment/deployPreRequirements.sh`)
+2. **Deploy the Pre-Requirements for the GameLift Resources (Cognito Resources and Instance Role)** (`FleetDeployment/deployPreRequirements.sh`)
     * Open file FleetDeployment/deployPreRequirements.sh in your favourite text editor
     * Set the region variable in the script to your selected region
     * Run the script (`cd FleetDeployment && sh deployPreRequirements.sh && cd ..`)
-2. **Set the role to CloudWatch Agent configuration** (`LinuxServerBuild/amazon-cloudwatch-agent.json`)
+3. **Set the role to CloudWatch Agent configuration** (`LinuxServerBuild/amazon-cloudwatch-agent.json`)
     * Open file LinuxServerBuild/amazon-cloudwatch-agent.json in your favourite text editor
     * Replace the `role_arn` value with role provided as output by the previous script
-    * You can also find the ARN in the CloudFormation stack, in IAM console or as output of Step 1
+    * You can also find the ARN in the CloudFormation stack, in IAM console or as output of Step 2
-3. **Deploy the Backend API with SAM** (`GameServiceAPI/deploy.sh`)
-    * Make sure you have the SAM CLI installed
-    * Open file GameServiceAPI/deploy.sh in your favourite text editor
-    * Modify the script to set the `region` variable to your selected region
-    * Modify the script to set the `deploymentbucketname` to a **globally unique** name for the code deployment bucket
-    * Run the script to deploy the backend API (`cd GameServiceAPI && sh deploy.sh && cd ..`)
-4. **Set the API endpoint to the Unity Project**
+4. **Set the API endpoint and the Cognito Identity Pool to the Unity Project**
     * Open Unity Hub, add the GameLiftExampleUnityProject and open it (Unity 2019.2.16 or higher recommended)
-    * Set the value of `static string apiEndpoint` to the endpoint created by the backend deployment in `GameLiftExampleUnityProject/Assets/Scripts/Client/MatchmakingClient.cs`
-    * You can find this endpoint from the `gameservice-backend` Stack Outputs in CloudFormation or from the API Gateway console (make sure to have the `/Prod/` in the url)
+    * Set the value of `static string apiEndpoint` to the endpoint created by the backend deployment in `GameLiftExampleUnityProject/Assets/Scripts/Client/MatchmakingClient.cs`.
+You can find this endpoint from the `gameservice-backend` Stack Outputs in CloudFormation, from the SAM CLI stack deployment outputs or from the API Gateway console (make sure to have the `/Prod/` in the url)
-5. **Set the Cognito Identity Pool configuration** (`GameLiftExampleUnityProject/Assets/Scripts/Client/MatchmakingClient.cs`)
-    * Set the value of `static string identityPoolID` to the identity pool created by the Pre-Requirements deployment
-    * You can also find the ARN in the CloudFormation stack, in the Amazon Cognito console or as the output of Step 1
+    * Set the value of `static string identityPoolID` to the identity pool created by the Pre-Requirements deployment.
+You can also find the ARN in the CloudFormation stack, in the Amazon Cognito console or as the output of Step 2
     * Set the value of `public static string regionString` and `public static Amazon.RegionEndpoint region` to the values of your selected region
     * NOTE: At this point, this part of the code is not compiled because we are using Server build configuration.
 The code might show up greyed out in your editor.
-6. **Build the server build**
+5. **Build the server build**
     * In Unity go to "File -> Build Settings"
     * Go to "Player Settings" and find the Scripting Define Symbols ("Player settings" -> "Player" -> "Other Settings" -> "Scripting Define Symbol")
     * Replace the the Scripting Define Symbol with `SERVER`.
 Remember to press Enter after changing the value.
 C# scripts will use this directive to include server code and exclude client code
     * Close Player Settings and return to Build Settings
     * Switch the target platform to `Linux`.
 If you don't have it available, you need to install Linux platform support in Unity Hub.
     * Check the box `Server Build`
-    * Build the project to the `LinuxServerBuild` folder (Click "Build" and in new window choose "LinuxServerBuild" folder, enter "GameLiftExampleServer" in "Save as" field and click "Save")
+    * Build the project to the `LinuxServerBuild` folder (Click "Build" and in new window choose "LinuxServerBuild" folder, enter the **exact name** "GameLiftExampleServer" in "Save as" field and click "Save")
-7. **Deploy the build and the GameLift resources** (`FleetDeployment/deployBuildAndUpdateGameLiftResources.sh`)
+6. **Deploy the build and the GameLift resources** (`FleetDeployment/deployBuildAndUpdateGameLiftResources.sh`)
     * Open file FleetDeployment/deployBuildAndUpdateGameLiftResources.sh in your favourite text editor
     * Set the region variable in the script to your selected region
     * Run the script (`cd FleetDeployment && sh deployBuildAndUpdateGameLiftResources.sh && cd ..`)
     * This will take some time as the fleet instance AMI will be built and all the GameLift resources deployed
     * You should see all the resources created in the GameLift console (Fleet, Alias, Build, Queue, Matchmaking Rule Set and Matchmaking Configuration) as well as in CloudFormation
-8. **Build and run two clients**
+7. **Build and run two clients**
     * Set the the Scripting Define Symbol `CLIENT` in the *Player Settings* in the Unity Project (File -> "Build Settings" -> "Player settings" → "Player" → "Other Settings" → "Scripting Define Symbol" → Replace completely to "CLIENT")
     * Open the scene "GameWorld" in Scenes/GameWorld
     * Open Build Settings (File -> Build Settings) in Unity and set target platform to `Mac OSX` (or whatever the platform you are using) and *uncheck* the box `Server Build`